Generalized degree polynomials of trees: The chromatic symmetric function and generalized degree polynomial

 For a graph $G$, the \emph{chromatic symmetric function} $\X_G$ is defined by

 where $\kappa \colon V(G) \to \Zpos$ ranges over proper colorings of $G$ with positive integers.
 Observe that $\X_G$ is a homogeneous symmetric function of degree $|G|$.

 Recall that $\Sym$ has the structure of a Hopf algebra over $\Q$; in particular, it is equipped with a \emph{comultiplication map} $\Delta \colon \Sym \to \Sym \tensor \Sym$.
-(This can be characterized as the unique linear and multiplicative map that satisfies $\Delta(p_n) = 1 \tensor p_n + p_n \tensor 1$ for $n \in \Zpos.$) Then for any graph $G$, we have where $A$ and $B$ form a partition of $V(G)$.
-This can be proven directly from the definitions, or by using the theory of \emph{combinatorial Hopf algebras} \cite{abs}.
-In particular, this means that if $f$ and $g$ are linear maps $\Sym \to E$ for some $\Q$-algebra $E$, then their \emph{convolution} $f * g$ satisfies and this is also a linear map $\Sym \to E$.
+(This can be characterized as the unique linear and multiplicative map that satisfies $\Delta(p_n) = 1 \tensor p_n + p_n \tensor 1$ for $n \in \Zpos.$) Furthermore, for any graph $G$, we have where $A$ and $B$ form a partition of $V(G)$.
+This can be proven directly from the definitions or by using the theory of \emph{combinatorial Hopf algebras} \cite{abs}.
+In particular, this means that if $f$ and $g$ are $\Q$-linear maps $\Sym \to E$ for some $\Q$-algebra $E$, then their \emph{convolution} $f * g$ satisfies and this is also a $\Q$-linear map $\Sym \to E$.
+Moreover, if $f$ and $g$ are $\Q$-algebra maps, then so is $f * g$, provided that $E$ is commutative.

 The definition of the chromatic symmetric function immediately gives a formula for its expansion in the monomial basis of $\Sym$.
 However, in the case of a forest $F$, the expansion of $\X_F$ in the power sum basis will prove more useful because it has the following combinatorial interpretation.
 A \emph{connected partition} of $F$ is an (unordered) set partition of $V(F)$ into blocks, each of which is the vertex set of a connected subgraph of $F$.
 If $\mathcal{C}$ is a connected partition of $F$, the \emph{type} of $\mathcal{C}$ is the integer partition $\l(\mathcal{C}) \vdash |F|$ whose parts are the sizes of the blocks of $\mathcal{C}$.
 For an integer partition $\l \vdash |F|$, let $b_\l(F)$ be the number of connected partitions of $F$ of type $\l$.
 Then we have the following result of Stanley.